ashishtele/ashishtele.github.io/_posts/2020-07-12-Will_vedic_maths_improve_ML_Models.md

   <img width="350" height="200" src="/images/vedic4.jpeg">
 </p>

 Hope you like this technique of multiplication.
 I will share a couple of more techniques for readers.
+Practice will make it better.

 Thank you!